Register Now for a WORKSHOP in 2014

 Through the generosity of AAAS donors, we are pleased to be able to offer a limited number of complimentary workshop registrations through special scholarships supported by the AAAS Flexible Action Fund program.

 Awardees will be selected based on their level of engagement in science and/or mathematics education at the local, state, national, or international levels; their need for financial support; and their potential for sharing with others the knowledge gained at the workshop.
 The selection committee will also seek participants from diverse backgrounds and geographic areas.
-The application scholarship deadline for the October workshop is September 6, 2012.
+See scholarship application deadlines.

 About the workshop leader: